michwoj01/EOSI-Operator-Framework/ecsb-backend/readme.md

 - `docker-compose up`

+To build jars for deployment use buildFatJar task

 ## Application architecture
 App consists of several modules that use a database, redis and communicate with each other through RabbitMQ.